-A "filling" is a form of “direct” dental restoration used to repair a decayed, chipped, cracked or otherwise damaged tooth.
+A filling is a direct dental restoration used to repair decayed, chipped, cracked or otherwise damaged teeth.

-Dental amalgam has a long history of use that can be traced at least as far back as the Tang Dynasty in 659 AD, but its rise to prominence as a preferred dental restorative truly began in the 1800's.
-Amalgam is durable, costs less than some other types of restoratives, and is long-lasting.
-It is also easy to place and hardens quickly, making it a good solution for filling large cavities that form deep in the tooth.
+Amalgam is durable, costs less than some other restoratives, and is long-lasting.
+It’s also easy to place and hardens quickly, making it a good solution for filling large cavities that form deep in the tooth.

 Once the filling is layered in place, your bite will be checked to ensure all surfaces meet naturally with the new filling.
 Typically, after at least 24 hours, your dentist will then re-examine the filling, and shape and polish it to follow the natural contour of the tooth.